inspircd/docs/docs/2/modules/serverban.md

 ### Description

-This module adds the `s` extended ban which check whether users are on a server matching the specified glob pattern.
+This module adds the `s:` extended ban which check whether users are on a server matching the specified glob pattern.

 ### Configuration